-Our aim is to provide you with a Transport service or a Training service.
-To fulfil that aim, and to provide you with suitable services, we need to get to know you and what your needs are.
+We aim to provide you with a Transport service or a Training service.
+To fulfil that aim and provide you with suitable services, we need to get to know you and your needs.

-This means that we collect certain information about you during operating our business.
-This notice sets out details of the information that we collect, how we process it and who we share it with.
-It also explains your rights under data protection law in relation to our processing of your data.
+This means that we collect certain information about you while operating our business.
+This notice sets out details of the information we collect, how we process it and who we share it with.
+It also explains your rights under data protection law concerning our processing of your data.

 Who controls the use of your personal data?

-Meath Accessible Transport Project CLG- Flexibus whose registered address is unit 23 Mullaghboy industrial Estate, Navan, Co Meath. is the company that controls and is responsible for personal data that is collected in relation to our Transport and Training needs.
+Meath Accessible Transport Project CLG- Flexibus, whose registered address is Unit 23 Mullaghboy Industrial Estate, Navan, Co Meath. is the company that controls and is responsible for personal data collected concerning our services

-We are also Joint Controllers on behalf of the National Transport Authority system in relation to your Transport needs under the Locallink program.
-If you have any queries in relation to the processing of your personal data, we have appointed a data protection officer that you can contact as follows: by post at Data Protection Officer, unit 23 Mullaghboy industrial Estate, Navan, Co Meath. or by email at email@example.com.
+We are also Joint Controllers on behalf of the National Transport Authority system concerning your Transport needs under the TFI Locallink program.
+If you have any queries concerning the processing of your personal data, we have appointed a data protection officer that you can contact as follows: by post at Data Protection Officer, Unit 23 Mullaghboy Industrial Estate, Navan, Co Meath. or by email at email@example.com.

-To provide our services to you we need to process certain personal data in relation to you, which includes·:
+To provide our services to you, we need to process certain personal data concerning you, which includes·: